Transform Pushword in a FlatFile CMS.

 To remove a translation, you must explicitly set an empty array in both files, or remove the translation from one file while the other file doesn't have a translations key (letting the removal propagate).

-# 2. Then generate image cache (responsive variants + WebP)
+# Regenerate image cache (responsive variants + WebP) for all or updated media

 php bin/console pw:image:cache